act-rules/act-rules.github.io/_rules/block-collapsible-3e12e1.md

 ---
 id: 3e12e1
-name: Block of content is expandable and collapsible
+name: Block of repeated content is expandable and collapsible
 rule_type: atomic
 description: |
   This rule checks that repeated blocks of content are expandable and collapsible